learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-04-24-exporting-docker-container.md

 author_name: Marius
 ---

 In this post, we will explain how to export a Docker image, transfer it to a remote machine and running a Docker container based on it.
+This post is related to our project and the image which is created described in a previous post.

 # Exporting a Docker image